Blauenfeldt/OctoKlipperPi/README.md

 ## How to use it?

-1. Unzip the image and install it to an sd card `like any other Raspberry Pi image <https://www.raspberrypi.org/documentation/installation/installing-images/README.md>`_
+1. Unzip the image and install it to an sd card `like any other Raspberry Pi image <https://www.raspberrypi.org/documentation/installation/installing-images/README.md>`
 2. Configure your WiFi by editing ``octopi-wpa-supplicant.txt`` on the root of the flashed card when using it like a thumb drive
 3. Boot the Pi from the card
-4. Log into your Pi via SSH (it is located at ``octopi.local`` `if your computer supports bonjour <https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview>`_ or the IP address assigned by your router), default username is "pi", default password is "raspberry".
+4. Log into your Pi via SSH (it is located at ``octopi.local`` `if your computer supports bonjour <https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview>` or the IP address assigned by your router), default username is "pi", default password is "raspberry".
 Run ``sudo raspi-config``.
 Once that is open:

     1. Change the password via "Change User Password"
     2. Optionally: Change the configured timezone via "Localization Options" > "Timezone".
     3. Optionally: Change the hostname via "Network Options" > "Hostname".
-Your OctoKlipperPi instance will then no longer be reachable under ``octopi.local`` but rather the hostname you chose postfixed with ``.local``, so keep that in mind.
+Your OctoKlipperPi instance will then no longer be reachable under `octopi.local` but rather the hostname you chose postfixed with `.local`, so keep that in mind.

    You can navigate in the menus using the arrow keys and Enter.
 To switch to selecting the buttons at the bottom use Tab.

    You do not need to expand the filesystem, current versions of OctoKlipperPi do this automatically.

-OctoPrint is located at `http://octopi.local <http://octopi.local>`_ and also at `https://octopi.local <https://octopi.local>`_.
+If accessing Octoprint from same computer as Octoprint is installen on, then OctoPrint is located at `http://octopi.local` and also at `https://octopi.local`.
 Since the SSL certificate is self signed (and generated upon first boot), you will get a certificate warning at the latter location, please ignore it.
+If accessing Octoprint from a different computer as Octoprint is installen on, then Octoprint is at the ip address of the Octoprint device.

-To install plugins from the commandline instead of OctoPrint's built-in plugin manager, :code:`pip` may be found at :code:`/home/pi/oprint/bin/pip`.
-Thus, an example install cmd may be:  :code:`/home/pi/oprint/bin/pip install <plugin-uri>`
+To install plugins from the commandline instead of OctoPrint's built-in plugin manager, ```pip``` may be found at ```/home/pi/oprint/bin/pip```.
+Thus, an example install cmd may be: ```/home/pi/oprint/bin/pip install <plugin-uri>```

 If a USB webcam or the Raspberry Pi camera is detected, MJPG-streamer will be started automatically as webcam server.
 OctoPrint on OctoPi ships with correctly configured stream and snapshot URLs pointing at it.
-If necessary, you can reach it under `http://octopi.local/webcam/?action=stream <http://octopi.local/webcam/?action=stream>`_ and SSL respectively, or directly on its configured port 8080: `http://octopi.local:8080/?action=stream <octopi.local:8080/?action=stream>`_.
+If necessary, you can reach it under `http://octopi.local/webcam/?action=stream` and SSL respectively, or directly on its configured port 8080: `http://octopi.local:8080/?action=stream`.

 # Features